 Baochun’s research interests are in the area of large-scale networked systems, ranging from cloud computing, peer-to-peer networks, multimedia streaming systems, and wireless networks.
 He enjoys the process of bridging the gap between theory and practice, and of bringing theoretical results to practical implementations.
 In the past decade, he has worked on applications of control theory, game theory, microeconomics, optimization theory, as well as network coding to address practical challenges.
 He also loves writing actual code, building real systems from scratch, and making them work efficiently.

 In 2000, he was the recipient of the IEEE Communications Society Leonard G. Abraham Prize Paper Award in the Field of Communications Systems, for his paper published in the IEEE Journal on Selected Areas in Communications.
 The work represented one of the earliest research results in the area of application-layer Quality of Service adaptations using a control-theoretic model.
-In 2005, with Ying Zhu (now Associate Professor with tenure at University of Ontario Institute of Technology), he received the Best Student Paper Award in the Thirteenth International Workshop on Quality of Service (IWQoS 2005), for his research on modelling application-layer overlay networks with linear capacity constraints.
-In 2009, he won the Multimedia Communications Best Paper Award from the IEEE Communications Society, with his paper co-authored with Mea Wang (now Assistant Professor at the University of Calgary), titled “R2: Random Push with Random Network Coding in Live Peer-to-Peer Streaming,” published in the IEEE Journal on Selected Areas in Communications in December 2007.
+In 2005, with Ying Zhu (now Associate Professor at University of Ontario Institute of Technology), he received the Best Student Paper Award in the Thirteenth International Workshop on Quality of Service (IWQoS 2005), for his research on modelling application-layer overlay networks with linear capacity constraints.
+In 2009, he won the Multimedia Communications Best Paper Award from the IEEE Communications Society, with his paper co-authored with Mea Wang (now Associate Professor at the University of Calgary), titled “R2: Random Push with Random Network Coding in Live Peer-to-Peer Streaming,” published in the IEEE Journal on Selected Areas in Communications in December 2007.
 In the same year, at the age of 38, he also won the University of Toronto McLean Award, offered to young and talented researchers to help them continue their first-rate research.
 In 2014, he has been elevated to the grade of IEEE Fellow, class of 2015.
 Baochun has co-authored more than 280 research papers, with a total of around 12000 citations, an H-index of 56 and an i10-index of 170, according to Google Scholar Citations.